anon5r/SkyTools/app/README.md

 1. The workflow checks out the code.
 2. It sets up Node.js with the specified version.
-3. It installs the dependencies using Yarn.
+3. It installs the dependencies using pnpm.
 4. It builds the UI using the `pages:build` script, which uses the Cloudflare Pages preset for Nuxt.js.
 5. It deploys the UI to Cloudflare Pages using the `pages:deploy` script, which uses Wrangler to deploy the UI.